 Cargill Cocoa Processing Facility, Gresik, East Java, Indonesia

 Cargill started the construction of a new cocoa processing facility at Gresik in the East Java region, Indonesia, in May 2013.
-The new cocoa processing facility is expected to be completed by mid-2014.
+The new cocoa processing facility was completed in May 2014.
 It will meet the growing demand for cocoa products in the Asian markets.

-The new facility will be Cargill's first cocoa facility in Asia.
-It is expected to create about 200 new jobs in Indonesia.
-It will also create additional jobs in R&D application centres in Kuala Lumpur and Beijing.
+The new facility is Cargill's first cocoa facility in Asia.
+It was expected to create about 200 new jobs in Indonesia.
+It also created additional jobs in R&D application centres in Kuala Lumpur and Beijing.

 Details of the Cargill cocoa processing facility

-The new facility in Gresik, East Java, will have the capacity to process about 70,000t of cocoa beans into different varieties of products for customers in the Asian market.
+The new facility in Gresik, East Java, has the capacity to process about 70,000t of cocoa beans into different varieties of products for customers in the Asian market.

 North America's largest chocolate producer, The Hershey Company, officially opened its expanded chocolate manufacturing facility in Pennsylvania in September 2012.

-The facility will complement Cargill's global network of cocoa sourcing and processing facilities which are located across Western Europe, Vietnam, Cameroon, Ghana, Côte d'Ivoire, Brazil and the US.
+The facility complements Cargill's global network of cocoa sourcing and processing facilities which are located across Western Europe, Vietnam, Cameroon, Ghana, Côte d'Ivoire, Brazil and the US.

-The project will enable Cargill to increase long-term sustainable cocoa production globally.
+The project enables Cargill to increase long-term sustainable cocoa production globally.
 It will also expand the company's sourcing operations in the Indonesian region, thus providing bigger market opportunities for small cocoa farmers, as smallholder farmers produce the vast majority of cocoa beans in Indonesia.

-The facility will have state-of-the-art technology for processing cocoa beans.
+The facility has state-of-the-art technology for processing cocoa beans.

 Construction of the cocoa processing plant

-The new cocoa processing facility in Indonesia is scheduled to become operational in mid-2014.
-The expected investment in the construction of the facility is about $100m.
+The new cocoa processing facility in Indonesia became operational in May 2014.
+The investment in the construction of the facility was about $100m.

 Products from the new Indonesian cocoa plant

-The cocoa product portfolio at the new facility will include cocoa liquor, cocoa butter and cocoa powder, which will be sold under the brand name Gerkens Cacao.
+The cocoa product portfolio at the new facility includes cocoa liquor, cocoa butter and cocoa powder, which is sold under the brand name Gerkens Cacao.

-The cocoa liquor and butter products will be supplied to the chocolate industry and cocoa powder will be supplied to dairy, confectionery, bakery and ice cream producers.
+The cocoa liquor and butter products are supplied to the chocolate industry and cocoa powder is supplied to dairy, confectionery, bakery and ice cream producers.